UCI-GDIM31/class-activities-tinamengxq/README.md

 Translate method is called under transform class.
 The method parameters are 0, 0, translation.

+What solution did you come up with for the collider activity, and why?
+Specifically- which objects did you add Rigidbodies to, and which object(s) did you check Is Trigger on?
+Rigidbody: SoccerBall, Cat
+Is Trigger: Goal
+Cat has to kick SoccerBall in the game so they cannot be invisible to each others.
+They should include Rigidbody component but not Is Trigger.
+And for Goal, it stays still and don't subjectively collide with others, rigidbody is not required.
+But to test whether the cat goals, Is Trigger should be checked to know whether the collision happens.

+IF your game did not work perfectly the first time you tested it, talk about what you had to fix.
+My game worked well.
+But I have some problems in the collider.gameObject.tag step.
+I didn't recognize that collider is a type of variable so I just put collider.Goal.tag here and there is error.
+Then I found out that the place of collider should write the name of the variable, I change other there and it worked well.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727